pretix/pretix/doc/api/fundamentals.rst

 List-level conditional fetching
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

-If modificiation checks are not possible with this granularity, you can instead check for the full list.
+If modification checks are not possible with this granularity, you can instead check for the full list.
 In this case, the list of objects may contain a regular HTTP header ``Last-Modified`` with the date of the last modification to any item of that resource.
 You can then pass this date back in your next request in the ``If-Modified-Since`` header.
 If the any object has changed in the meantime, you will receive back a full list (if something it missing, this means the object has been deleted).
-If nothing happend, we'll send back a ``304 Not Modified`` return code.
+If nothing happened, we'll send back a ``304 Not Modified`` return code.

 This is currently implemented on the following resources: